sara-nl/hathi-client/README.md

 In addition, Firefox needs to be aware of the Kerberos setup.
 For this the Kerberos configuration `conf/krb5.conf` needs to be placed in the right location (you will need root access for this).
-Note that if you work with different Kerberos realms you can also add the kdc configuration (the [realms] section) from the hathi-client file to any existing Kerberos configuration file.
+Note that if you work with different Kerberos realms you can also add the KDC configuration (the `[realms]` section) from the hathi-client file to any existing Kerberos configuration file.
 To copy (and overwrite any existing files) the configuration to the correct location:

 For OSX: